syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 {% endhighlight %}
 {% endtabs %}

-#### Appending suggestion to Text
+#### Appending suggestion to text

-The first item in filtered suggestions is appended to autocomplete editor text.
-In this mode, drop down remains closed.
+The first item in the filtered suggestions is appended to autocomplete editor text.
+In this mode,the drop down remains closed.

 {% tabs %}
 {% highlight c# %}